 Note: For best results, the concentration of detector antibody in the working solution may require optimization.
 See ELISA troubleshooting tips for more information.

-Repeat wash step as described in step 14.
+Repeat wash step as described as in step 14.

 Add 100 μL of TMB Substrate to each well and incubate for up to 20 minutes in the dark on a plate shaker set to 400 rpm.